In this blog Jen shares her story of drinking and how she freed herself from alcohol.

 And despite trying ALL THE THINGS, I couldn’t seem to shake the mental health issues I was battling after the birth of my first son.
 The only thing I was yet to try, but was completely terrified to attempt, was giving up alcohol completely.

-Even though I felt like I’d rather be dead than caught at Alcoholics Anonymous, through a series of synchronicities, I found myself there.
+Even though I felt like I’d rather be dead than caught at AA, through a series of synchronicities, I found myself there.
 I spent six months sober in AA and while I learnt a lot through the meetings and the 12-step program, sobriety (for me) in AA was miserable.

 I had started to taste the benefits of sobriety, particularly in relation to my mental health, but I didn’t want to be sober LIKE THAT.
-Identifying as an alcoholic (which, just quietly, I think is a BS label), regularly attending meetings, diagnosing myself with a chronic relapsing disease that’s waiting for me in the parking lot doing push ups.
+Having to associate myself with a stigmatized label, regularly attending meetings, diagnosing myself with a chronic relapsing disease that’s waiting for me in the parking lot doing push ups.
 I wanted to free myself from alcohol and move the hell on with my beautiful life…

 I was a lawyer at the time, and legal research was my jam.
-I thought – why not put these research skills to work and educate myself on all things alcohol, addiction, recovery and personal development?
+I thought – why not put these research skills to work and educate myself on all things alcohol, problem-drinking, overcoming drinking problems and personal development?
 I knew there had to be a better way for a grey-area drinker like me than AA, I just had to find it.
 So that’s what I did.

 I found brilliant people like Annie Grace, William Porter, Craig Beck, Allen Carr and Jason Vale.
 These authors helped me unpick all the untrue beliefs I had about alcohol being beneficial in my life.
 And once I didn’t see any benefit to drinking alcohol, I lost the desire to drink the stuff… Halle-frikken-luljah!

-I delved deep into the neuroscience of addiction, learning about neuroplasticity and how addiction rewires our brain.
+I delved deep into neuroscience, learning about neuroplasticity and how habitual problem drinking rewires our brain.
 This allowed me to understand that if I’m not able to moderate now, I’ll never be able to moderate in the future.
 This knowledge allowed me to accept, on a visceral level, that alcohol is something I just can’t mess with anymore, which made abstinence a lot easier to accept.

 I scoured the different programs of recovery and cherry picked the tools, techniques and strategies that I thought would help me with cravings and how to support myself holistically in sobriety.